Open Scholarship

 Open access journals and publishers

 Journals or publishers that release all their content open access.
 Research outputs are made freely available online such that anyone can find, access, download, read, use, and share the output.
-Sharing and reuse is facilitated through open licences, such as Creative Commons licences, and always subject to proper attribution.
+Sharing and reuse is typically facilitated through open licences, such as Creative Commons licences.

 Paywall

-A barrier to accessing content online, which can only be overcome by having a subscription (either institutional or individual) or paying a one-off access fee.
+A cost barrier to accessing content online.
+Paywalls can be overcome by having a subscription (either institutional or individual) or paying a one-off access fee.

 Paywalled content is sometimes referred to as closed or closed access, as opposed to open or open access.